MILVLG/imp/README.md

         └── VG_100K_2
 ```

-Then start the training process with the following command:
+Then, you can start the training process with the following command:

 ``` shell
 bash scripts/finetune_lora.sh